 Automotive journalists test drive the GMC Sierra AT4 in San Diego.

 The word “off-roading” usually brings a smile to most peoples faces, even if they aren’t the ones doing the driving.
 The connotation is usually a positive one, and most people associate it with having some fun in their vehicle.

 Now, if you own a sedan like I do, off-roading is not the best idea.
 However, for many who own an SUV or pick-up truck, they have at the very least driven on a dirt road with some potholes.

 For years when a standard vehicle was sold as an off-road model that meant some cosmetic changes, rugged tires, and the like.
 Fortunately for those who actually want to take their vehicles off-road, that is no longer the case.
 Most OEMs who produce trucks are now offering dedicated off-road models based on their standard 1500 series trucks, and General Motors is no exception.

 GM recently invited journalists to San Diego, Calif. to test out the GMC Sierra AT4 (GM speak for its off-road model).
 The drive started out downtown with the street by the hotel being blocked off to display the trucks.
 Soon after, the drive to the desert helped to demonstrate the AT4’s capabilities.

 As with many pick-up trucks these days, a full line of safety features are available, and the GMC Sierra AT4 is no exception.
-It comes available with 360 camera, blind spot monitoring, front pedestrian braking, and low speed automatic forward braking.
+It comes available with 360-degree camera, blind spot monitoring, front pedestrian braking, and low-speed automatic forward braking.